Facta-Leopard/DirectX11_Practice/README.md

 ---

-Components are for data, scripts are for logic.
+## Components are for data, scripts are for logic.

 I chose to attach scripts directly to objects not manage them globally for making editor-based control and maintenance easier.

+## Branch Split Rule

+If a function has 4 or more if or else if statements, and it may add more in the future, then you should split the logic into separate functions.

+Too many conditions make it hard for the CPU to predict, which can slow things down.

+Splitting into functions makes the code cleaner and easier to update.

+Function call cost is small, but bad branch prediction is expensive.

 ---